 CRA Interview Questions

-While the hard skills associated with the Clinical Research Associate position are easier to quantify in an interview, it is our opinion that being able to successfully express strong soft skills in an interview is actually more important.
+While the hard skills associated with the Clinical Research Associate position are easier to quantify in an interview, studies prove that 85% of job success comes from soft skills, while only 15% comes from technical skills.
+Therefore, being able to successfully express strong soft skills in an interview is extremely important.

-We have compiled a list of questions that can be used by job seeker and hiring manager alike when it comes to assessing the soft skills of CRAs at any level.
+We have compiled a list of questions that can be used by both job seekers and hiring managers when it comes to assessing the soft skills of CRAs at any level.
 Note that many of these questions will fit multiple categories…and your responses may answer multiple questions.
 The point of this prep sheet is to enable you to think of these scenarios ahead of your CRA interview in order to have a more effective conversation with the interviewer.

 Time Management and Organizational Skills

-Having strong time management and organizational skills is critical in every role, but particularly crucial when it comes to being an effective CRA.
+Strong time management and organizational skills are a must in most roles, but they are particularly crucial when it comes to being an effective CRA.
+Use the following questions to practice answering questions related to this soft skill competency.

-Entry Level or Junior CRAs: Even if you are fresh out of college you should be able to come up with a scenario to describe your time management and organizational capabilities.
+Entry Level or Junior CRAs: Even if you are fresh out of college you should be able to come up with a scenario that describes your time management and organizational capabilities.
 Hiring managers will learn a lot just by listening to how you were able to break down that large project into manageable tasks.

 It is also important to show how you prioritized those tasks in order to perform the duties needed to meet your timeline.

-Experienced CRAs: Consider discussing how you organize yourself when it comes to being assigned to a new study.
+Experienced CRAs: Be sure to use a real and relevant example.
+Consider discussing how you organize yourself when assigned to a new study.
 In other words, how do you take a large, multi-site study and organize yourself in order to successfully execute your monitoring responsibilities?

 Everyone.

-You have forgotten your mother’s (your brother’s, your sister’s, you father’s) birthday.
-You were late to a doctor’s appointment.
-You hit the snooze too many times and overslept.
-You got stuck in traffic and didn’t arrive somewhere on time.
-The point of the question isn’t to necessarily describe a serious situation where you caused the earth to stop spinning.
+You have forgotten your mother’s (your brother’s, your sister’s, your father’s) birthday.
+Almost everyone has been late for a doctor’s appointment.
+You have absolutely hit the snooze too many times and overslept.
+Or perhaps you got stuck in traffic and didn’t arrive somewhere on time.
+The point of the question isn’t necessarily to describe a serious situation where you caused the earth to stop spinning.

 A side note from Ang: When someone tells me they have never missed a deadline, it leaves me with the impression that either they don’t commit, they don’t worry about missing a commitment, or they don’t self-assess.
 Everyone has missed a deadline (everyone).